Stanford Doerr School of Sustainability

 Edgar Virgüez

 BioEdgar Virgüez is a Research Engineer in the Department of Energy Science & Engineering at Stanford University, where his work advances reliable, low-carbon energy systems.
-His findings have resulted in more than 40 scholarly outputs that have garnered over 950 citations in leading journals, including Energy & Environmental Science, PNAS, and Science.
-Dr. Virgüez serves on the Editorial Board of Environmental Research: Energy.
-In 2026, he received the IOP Publishing Editorial Excellence Award, recognized as one of the 10 outstanding board leaders among >1,000 board members across 100+ IOP journals.
-Beyond his editorial board service, he actively contributes to peer review across 15 leading journals, including Nature Communications and Nature Sustainability.
+His research has resulted in more than 40 scholarly outputs and over 1,000 citations in leading journals, including Energy & Environmental Science, PNAS, and Science.
+He serves on the Editorial Board of Environmental Research: Energy and, in 2026, was awarded the IOP Publishing Editorial Excellence Award in recognition of his individual excellence and leadership, as one of 10 outstanding board leaders among more than 1,000 members across over 100 IOP journals.
+Beyond his editorial service, he contributes as a reviewer for more than 15 journals, including Nature Communications and Nature Sustainability.

 Complementing his scholarship, Dr. Virgüez serves as Managing Director of the $23 million U.S. Department of Energy-funded EARNEST Consortium, led by Stanford University.
-This initiative brings together 18 universities, three national laboratories, and two research organizations to advance solutions for the future of the U.S. electricity system.
-Beyond EARNEST, he has collaborated with the World Bank and the Inter-American Development Bank, contributing expertise in life cycle assessment, cost-benefit analysis, and decarbonization strategies for governments and utilities across the Americas.
+This initiative brings together 16 universities, 3 national laboratories, and 2 research organizations to advance solutions for the future of the U.S. electricity system.
+Beyond EARNEST, he has worked with the World Bank and the Inter-American Development Bank, contributing expertise in life cycle assessment, cost-benefit analysis, and decarbonization strategies for governments.

 For his contributions, Dr. Virgüez has received 22 awards totaling $34,365.
-Among his notable honors are the Science for Solutions Award (2025) from the American Geophysical Union, recognizing rising experts who have made significant contributions in the application and use of Earth and space science to solve societal problems, and the K. Patricia Cross Future Leaders Award (2020) from the Association of American Colleges and Universities, which recognizes rising scholars who demonstrate strong promise as future leaders in higher education.
-As an educator, Dr. Virgüez has taught 17 courses to ~600 students with consistently outstanding evaluations and recognition for innovative teaching.
-In 2021, he received Duke University’s most prestigious teaching award for graduate scholars, the Graduate School Dean’s Award for Excellence in Teaching.
+Among his honors are the Science for Solutions Award (2025) from the American Geophysical Union, recognizing significant contributions to applying Earth and space science to societal challenges, and the K. Patricia Cross Future Leaders Award (2020) from the Association of American Colleges and Universities, which highlights scholars with strong promise as future leaders in higher education.
+As an educator, Dr. Virgüez has taught 17 courses to approximately 600 students, with consistently outstanding evaluations and recognition for innovative teaching.
+In 2021, he received the Graduate School Dean’s Award for Excellence in Teaching from Duke University, the institution’s highest teaching honor for graduate scholars.

-Dr. Virgüez holds a Ph.D. in Environmental Sciences and Policy with a Certificate in College Teaching (2022) and an M.A. in Environment with a Geospatial Analysis Certificate (2018) from Duke University, along with an M.Sc. in Environmental Engineering (2010) and a dual B.Sc. in Chemical and Environmental Engineering (2009) from Universidad de los Andes.
-He has completed professional certificates in Australia, the United States, and Colombia, and has received more than $795,000 in competitive scholarships and fellowships sponsored by institutions including the Sloan Foundation. -
+Dr. Virgüez holds a Ph.D. in Environmental Sciences and Policy, with a Certificate in College Teaching (2022), and an M.A. in Environment, with a Geospatial Analysis Certificate (2018), from Duke University.
+He also holds an M.Sc. in Environmental Engineering (2010) and dual B.Sc. degrees in Chemical and Environmental Engineering (2009) from Universidad de los Andes.
+He has completed professional certificates in Australia, the United States, and Colombia, and has received more than $795,000 in competitive scholarships and fellowships, including support from the Sloan Foundation. -

 Diane Wade